Frequently Asked Questions

 - Up to two from College of Arts and Sciences

 The Mandatory (M) requirements and Desired (D) participation are given below.
 Non-compliance with any of the mandatory requirements will disqualify the student from receiving the scholarship.
+Due to COVID-19, physical residence in Pullman is not required, but registration for classes on the Pullman campus is.
+Participation in events will be via Zoom or other on-line system, and some events may be postponed or cancelled.

 - (M) Have Junior standing (or higher, as long as there are 2 years remaining in program)